nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Aspect: Effects (Scale) of undo & redo:**
   * **Alternative 1 (current choice):** Only affects data-modifying operations
       * Pros: Simple to implement, provides essential functionality
-      * Cons: Non-data-modifying commands cannot be undone, eg. `list`
+      * Cons: Non-data-modifying commands cannot be undone, eg. `listp`

   * **Alternative 2:** Affects all commands
       * Pros: Changes in view can be undone, leading to greater convenience.
 Easily extensible to undo certain views